Eight Billion People

 Today is the last day when the number of people alive will start with a seven.
 Sometime late Tuesday afternoon, or perhaps early Wednesday morning, the population will cross the eight billion mark.
 When I was a kid, the number they taught us in school was five billion.
 By the time I was in college, it was up to six, and a decade ago it hit seven.

-Now it’s eight.
-Is this just a factoid, a little piece of trivia we have to keep updating so we can win pub quizzes?
+Now it’s at eight.
+Is this just a factoid, a little piece of trivia only good for winning pub quizzes?

 I don’t think so.
 Oh, the specific number is arbitrary enough.
 But the trend, the larger pattern — that’s important.
 Take a look at this graph:

-For most of human history, humans could by counted in the millions, not billions.
-We hit one billion around 1800 have been growing exponentially ever since.
-I haven’t been around quite long enough to see it double, but my parents have.
-But here’s one interesting thing: it’s not likely to double again, not unless something drastically changes.
+For most of human history, humans were counted in the millions, not billions.
+We hit one billion around 1800 and have been growing exponentially ever since.
+I haven’t been around quite long enough to see it double in my lifetime, but my parents have.
+Here’s the interesting thing: it’s not likely to double again, not unless something drastically changes.
 The growth rate is slowing, the population curve is flattening out, and current projections have the population stable at around 11 Billion by the year 2050.
-Which means this past century may be completely unique - the only time in all of history when six billion new humans were added in a single century.
+Which means the past century may be completely unique - the only time in all of history when six billion new humans were added in a single century.

 Ecology Analogy